Trip Date: September 29-30, 2001

 - Hiking Above Larch Lake

 Deadhorse Pass lay to the northwest at a slightly lower elevation.
-We dropped packs at the ridge and traversed south over boulders, talus, and polished slabs of beautiful Chiwaukum Schist to our objective – the (apparently) broad summit of Big Chiwaukum Peak.
+We dropped packs at the ridge and traversed south over boulders, talus, and polished slabs of beautiful Chiwaukum Schist to our objective: the (apparently) broad summit of Big Chiwaukum Peak.

 After crossing a tiny snowfield, we ascended a left-trending Class 3 ledge to the summit ridge.
 The travel was easy, but the drop off from the ledge was a bit unsettling.
-We reached the ridge without incident, and dropped over to the west side of the ridge for delightful Class 2 scrambling to what appeared to be the summit.
+We reached the ridge without incident and dropped over to the west side of the ridge for delightful Class 2 scrambling to what appeared to be the summit.
 On top of this moderate spire, our hearts sank when we looked across a chasm in the ridge and saw a higher, craggier spire with a small cairn on top.
-What happened to this broad summit’ Big C held many surprises for us!
+What happened to this broad summit?
+Big C held many surprises for us!

 - Rest Stop Below Big Chiwaukum Peak

 The travel was easier than it looked, and after crossing a narrow slot, delightful third-class scrambling led to the airy summit, which we reached around noon (3.2 hours from camp).
 We enjoyed excellent visibility and views of surrounding peaks.
+A reading of the summit register was a trip down memory lane, with a veritable who’s who of local renowned peak-baggers.

 - Laura, Jon, Mike, and Ryan On Big Chiwaukum Peak Summit